fabbox/SmileyKB/README.md

 Description
 -----------
-Keyboard to quickly punctuate your messages with ASCII smiley.
+Keyboard to quickly punctuate your messages with ASCII smiley and emoji.

 **WARNING: you need to run FirefoxOS version 2.0 miminum (B2G 2.0).**